Skip to content

 After a few hours of brainstorming with the team you will have a list of 50-150+ ideas for the new website.
 Not all of these items will be implemented right away, however.
 But it’s important to flesh out as many ideas as possible right off the bat.

-Your wishlist will be used both to determine the initial action items to implement on the new site, but is also an agile and flexible list that you will continuously be adding to (and subtracting from) as you are reprioritizing actions items over time.
+Your wishlist will be used both to determine the initial action items to implement on the new site, but is also an agile and flexible list that you will continuously be adding to (and subtracting from) as you are reprioritising actions items over time.

 In the traditional web design process we think of the launching of the website as the finish.
-In Growth-Driven Design it is the complete opposite.
+In Growth-Driven Design it is the complete opposite

 In this stage we will be building and launching what we call a “Launch Pad website”.
 This Launch Pad website is the starting point on which all of your other Growth-Driven Design activities and improvements start from.